Tag: global-history

 IsAsAsti

 From these words, we can predict that both Vedic Sanskrit and Avestan were perhaps sister languages that may be both descending from a Proto Indo-Iranian Language.
 Even the people living in both ancient India and Iran referred to their land as Aryavarta and Airyanem Vaejah, both meaning the land of the Aryas or Aryans in Sanskrit and Avestan.
 The word Arya means honorable in both languages and has nothing to do with race, unlike that which was adopted and abused by the Nazis.
-Even the hymns ofthe Vedic Samhitas and the Avestan Gathas sound quite similar when listened carefully during Hindu and Zoroastrian rituals.
+Even the hymns of the Vedic Samhitas and the Avestan Gathas sound quite similar when listened to carefully during Hindu and Zoroastrian rituals.

 Today the heirs to these languages i.e., Modern Indo Aryan Languages like Hindustani, Bengali, Punjabi, Marathi, Gujarati etc. and Modern Iranian languages like Persian, Pashto, Kurdish, Balochi etc. are spoken in large numbers in countries like India, Pakistan, Bangladesh, Nepal, Sri Lanka, Iran, Afghanistan, Tajikistan and Iraq covering a population of roughly 1,700,000,000 people.